nickjj/dotfiles/README.md

 automatically.
 If you paste with `CTRL+SHIFT+v` instead of `p` it'll be ok.
 I guess the Microsoft Terminal does extra processing to fix it for you.*

-Pay very close attention to the `c/Users/Nick/.wslconfig` file because it has values in there that you will very likely want to change before using it.
+Pay very close attention to the `mnt/c/Users/Nick/.wslconfig` file because it has values in there that you will very likely want to change before using it.
 [This commit
 message](https://github.com/nickjj/dotfiles/commit/d0f1fc2622204b809cf7fcbb1a82d45b451064c4)
 goes into the details.

 Also, you should reboot or from PowerShell run `wsl --shutdown` and then re-open your WSL instance to activate your `/etc/wsl.conf` file (the install script created this).
-That will be necessary if you want to access your mounted drives at `/c` or `/d` instead of `/mnt/c` or `/mnt/d`.

 You may have noticed I don't enable systemd within WSL 2.
 That is on purpose.
 I've found it delays opening WSL 2 by ~10-15 seconds and also any systemd